 Day1.
 Arrived at the Princely city to Jaipur & stay at Fortune Hotel by ITC Groups

 The moment we drove in the Jaipur city, the April sun was blazing and it got pretty hot, with the help of the GPS we found our hotel with ease.
-We headed straight to Fortune hotel in the heart of the pink city and checked into our suite room immediately after arrival.
+We headed straight to the Fortune hotel in the heart of the pink city and checked into our suite room immediately after arrival.

 Tip2.
 Ritzy, comfortable and staffed to the hilt, this grand 5-star hotel is one of the best options to have a comfortable and luxurious stay.
 This luxurious hotel is situated on the 5th floor of the MGF metropolitan mall.
 There are an enormous pool, a select shopping arcade, and several plush dining options.
 The rack rates are heavily discounted if the hotel isn’t full, particularly April through September.